UnionInternationalCheminsdeFer/OSDM/index.md

   dynamically priced segments.
 The priced segments are calculated and provided by so-called fare providers.
 The priced segments are fetched by an allocator which combines these priced segments into a consistent offer and later into a booking and ticket.
-Essentially, this process allows the vision of *"one trip - one ticket within Europe"* to be realized.
+Essentially, this process allows the vision of *"one trip - one ticket within Europe"* to materialize.

 - The [Full Service Model (FSM 2.0)](https://tsga.eu/fsm) initiative defines an open standard for the distribution of rail services (bookings, reservations, integrated reservations and additional